-We are very pleased to have an awesome collection a Godly Men to help guide us in fulfilling our mission.
+We are very blessed to have an awesome collection of Godly Men and Women to help guide us in fulfilling our mission.

 Dr. G. Travis Riley is the International Director of Burning Bush Ministries Institute.
-Focusing in East Africa, BBMI has graduated 1500 local leaders in several countries, with a focus in Kenya.
-Having spent the past 10 years traveling Kenya and East Africa, Brother Travis is well versed in the local culture and customs.
+Focusing on East Africa, BBMI has graduated 1500 local leaders in several countries, with a focus in Kenya.
+Having spent the past 10 years traveling Kenya and East Africa, Brother Travis is well-versed in the local culture and customs.
 He is a father of five and husband to one, Mrs. Barbara Riley.
 For over 21 years they have helped developing ministries thrive and succeed through training and support.
-Currently Brother Riley and his wife are pastoring a church plant in Fuquay-Varina, NC, while continuing to travel internationally.
-It is a special honor and blessing for them to join the Wallace family in serving the Orphans of Kenya.
+Currently, Brother Riley and his wife are pastoring a church plant in Fuquay-Varina, NC, while continuing to travel internationally.
+It is a special honor and blessing for them to join the Wallis family in serving the Orphans of Kenya.

 Dr. Earwood Kenneth & Dottie have been in the ministry for over 25 years.
-They have three children Ashley, Kenny and Nathan along with 1 grandson and 1 grandchild on the way in September.
-Ashley is in the US Army, Kenny is a Police Officer in Fayetteville, NC and Nathan is in living and working in Florida.
-They have pastored in Coats, NC, Wilmington, NC., and Fayetteville, NC., and are now currently bi-vocational pastors in Whiteville, NC..
-The Earwood’s were missionaries in Glasgow, Scotland (2001-2002).
-They have been church planters, missionaries, pastors and educators along with a host of other ministries spanning from the United Kingdom, Ohio and North Carolina.
-Along with pastoring in Whiteville, North Carolina, Dottie works at Methodist University in Fayetteville, NC, and Dr. Earwood in a Regional Solar Facilities Manager in Chapel Hill, NC with Strata Solar.
+They have three children, Ashley, Kenny, and Nathan, along with 1 grandson and 1 grandchild on the way in September.
+Ashley is in the US Army, Kenny is a Police Officer in Fayetteville, NC, and Nathan is in living and working in Florida.
+They have pastored in Coats, NC, Wilmington, NC., and Fayetteville, NC., and are now currently bi-vocational pastors in Whiteville, NC.
+The Earwoods were missionaries in Glasgow, Scotland (2001-2002).
+They have been church planters, missionaries, pastors, and educators, along with a host of other ministries spanning the United Kingdom, Ohio, and North Carolina.
+Along with pastoring in Whiteville, North Carolina, Dottie works at Methodist University in Fayetteville, NC, and Dr. Earwood is a Regional Solar Facilities Manager in Chapel Hill, NC, with Strata Solar.

-Pastor Charles “Ray” Clark was born in Clayton North Carolina and grew up in New York City.
-Brother Clark “as he likes to be called” came to know Jesus Christ as his personal savior in May of 1979.
-He began his career of caring for people at the General Service Office of Alcoholics Anonymous in 1973.
-In just a few years he became the youngest Department Manager when he was selected to supervise the newly established Mail Department.
-After six years of service at Alcoholics Anonymous, he moved over to the Family Services Association of America where he managed the office and mail operations.
-From this vantage point he could see the needs of people did not begin nor end with alcohol dependency but extended to something much greater.
+Pastor Charles “Ray” Clark was born in Clayton, North Carolina, and grew up in New York City.
+Brother Clark, “as he likes to be called,” came to know Jesus Christ as his personal savior in May of 1979.
+He began his career caring for people at the General Service Office of Alcoholics Anonymous in 1973.
+In just a few years, he became the youngest Department Manager when he was selected to supervise the newly established Mail Department.
+After six years of service at Alcoholics Anonymous, he moved over to the Family Services Association of America, where he managed the office and mail operations.
+From this vantage point, he could see the needs of people did not begin nor end with alcohol dependency but extended to something much greater.
 He has served as Pastor of the Bethel Baptist Church since June 2005.
 He and his wife Johanna have two Sons, Gerald and Charles III, a daughter Candice.
 He has served with OOKP since 2014.